cakephp/docs/en/intro/conventions.rst

 Foreign keys in hasMany, belongsTo or hasOne relationships are recognized by default as the (singular) name of the related table followed by \_id.
-So if a Bakers hasMany Cakes, the cakes table will refer to the bakers table via a baker\_id foreign key.
+So if Bakers hasMany Cakes, the cakes table will refer to the bakers table via a baker\_id foreign key.
 For a table like category\_types whose name contains multiple words, the foreign key would be category\_type\_id.